Article | Last updated: 2017-09-05 | Ministry of Culture

 - Affordable and technically satisfactory solutions must be available for radio reception in cars.

 - At least half of all listeners must listen to a digital radio station daily.

-The national broadcasters – NRK, Radio Norge and P4 – have announced their intention to phase out FM broadcasts region-by-region in 2017.
+The national broadcasters – NRK, Radio Norge and P4 – will phase out FM broadcasts region-by-region in 2017.